 The Youth Sailing World Championships was first held in Angelholm, Sweden in 1971 where 16 nations competed for the inaugural titles in the two-person dinghies, 420 and Flipper.
 The 38th edition, held from the 14th to the 21st of July 2018, brought together the worlds’ best young sailors, aged up to 19-years-old, on the Olympic pathway.
 Corpus Christi welcomed 400 sailors from 65 nations – to date, 105 different nations have competed in the Youth Worlds, with the most recent newcomer being Mozambique at the 2013 edition.

-Setting a high standard for sustainability moving forward, the 2018 Youth Sailing World Championships set out to not minimize their impact, but provide education on sustainability and ocean conservation to competitors and beyond.
+Setting a high standard for sustainability moving forward, the 2018 Youth Sailing World Championships set out to not only minimize their impact but provide education on sustainability and ocean conservation to competitors and beyond.
 Highlights include:

 With the support of Corpus Christi Yacht Club, the Harte Research Institute for Gulf of Mexico Studies (HRI) at Texas A&M University-Corpus Christi and the Art Center of Corpus Christi, the event included a series of sustainability initiatives:

 - Dr. Sylvia Earle spoke at the opening ceremony.

 - Beach clean-ups sponsored by Texas Coastal Bend Chapter of the Surfrider Foundation.

 - Exhibition of Sheila Rogers ‘Oceans of Plastic’ artwork, as part of an education piece at the Art Center of Corpus Christi.

 - Competitor’s voted on an award for best sustainability practices

 - Exhibition of solar-powered compost machine designed by the Islander Green Team, a student organization at Texas A&M Corpus Christi.